So you’ve discovered Anki, believed that it will help you reduce your study time, and help you remember anything you

 And look, the course is concise enough to be read within a few days, so that’s enough time for you to read the course MULTIPLE TIMES, implement the entire system, and benefit from it.

-If you still don’t love the content and the clarity you get after that, just email me for a refund and you’ll get your money back.
+If you still don’t love the content and the clarity you get after that, again, just email me for a refund and you’ll get your money back.

 Your Questions Answered

 Why LASS, instead of others?

 LASS is the only course that combines common sense, science (that’s based on real-world data, not controlled BS) and experience to create a system that helps Anki learners reduce their total study time.

 You’ll find zero ineffective speed-reading BS that focuses on “finishing books” rather than actually understanding them.